department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/veterans-disability.md

 <strong>For example:</strong> If you were a Veteran with a dependent child and spouse but no dependent parents, and you had a 30% disability rating, you'd receive <strong>$1,522.71</strong> each month.

-<strong>If you have more than one child</strong>
+<strong>If you have more than 1 child</strong>

 We provide different rates for children who are under the age of 18 and those who are over 18 and in a qualifying school program.

 To find your total monthly payment, first find your basic rate.
 Then look at the <strong>Added amounts</strong> table.
 Find the added amount for each child, depending on their age and school status and your disability rating.

-<strong>For example:</strong> If you were a Veteran with 3 dependent children under 18, one dependent child over 18 in a qualifying school program, and a dependent spouse, and you had a disability rating of 30%, you would start with your basic rate of $516.83 for a Veteran with one child and spouse (no parents).
+<strong>For example:</strong> If you were a Veteran with 3 dependent children under 18, 1 dependent child over 18 in a qualifying school program, and a dependent spouse, and you had a disability rating of 30%, you would start with your basic rate of $516.83 for a Veteran with 1 child and spouse (no parents).
 You would then add the rate of $25.00 for each additional child under age 18 (so $25.00 x 3) and the rate of $191.00 for each additional child over 18 in a qualifying school program.

 Your total monthly payment would be $516.83 + ($25.00 x 3) + $82.00 = <strong>$623.83</strong>.

 <strong>If you have a spouse who receives Aid and Attendance</strong>

 First find your basic rate.
 Then look at the <strong>Added amounts</strong> table.
 Find the amount for a spouse receiving Aid and Attendance that matches your disability rating and add it to your basic rate to get your total monthly payment.
-If you also have more than one child, you'll add the amount for each additional child as well.
+If you also have more than 1 child, you'll add the amount for each additional child as well.

-<strong>For example:</strong> If you were a Veteran with 2 dependent children under age 18 and a dependent spouse receiving Aid and Attendance, and you had a 30% disability rating, you would start with your basic rate of $516.83 for a Veteran with one child and spouse (no parents).
+<strong>For example:</strong> If you were a Veteran with 2 dependent children under age 18 and a dependent spouse receiving Aid and Attendance, and you had a 30% disability rating, you would start with your basic rate of $516.83 for a Veteran with 1 child and spouse (no parents).
 You would then add the rate of $25.00 for each additional child under age 18 (so $25.00 x 2) and the rate of $47.00 for a spouse receiving Aid and Attendance.

 Your total monthly payment would be $516.83 + ($25.00 x 2) + $47.00 = <strong>$613.83</strong>. <br>
 <br>